 Whether you’re a newcomer to Lean or a seasoned practitioner, a quick primer (or reminder) about Lean Principles and Lean Tools is a good place to start our journey.

-We have created the Lean Tools Series to provide How-To-Guides, checklists, actionable templates, and other resources to help you learn, teach, implement, and optimize the use of Lean Tools in your organization.
+With How-To-Guides, checklists, actionable templates, and other resources, the Lean Tool Series will help you learn, teach, implement, and optimize the use of Lean Tools in your organization.

 The primary benefit of 5S is improved efficiency by eliminating waste related to looking for, moving, or storing things or information.
 Implementing 5S can also improve safety and quality by removing excess steps and standardizing optimal patterns and can increase worker satisfaction by creating a better work environment.